ISO 20671

-The international standard ISO 20671 Brand evaluation - Principles and fundamentals, renumbered ISO 20671-1 in November 2021, provides guidance to organizations, regardless of their activity or size, on the evaluation of brands.
+ISO 20671 Brand evaluation - Principles and fundamentals, renumbered ISO 20671-1 in November 2021, is an international standard issued by the International Organization for Standardization that provides guidance to organizations, regardless of their activity or size, on the evaluation of brands.

 This standard was developed by the ISO/TC 289 committee.

 History

 The standard was developed by the ISO/TC 289 committee, which started the project in May 2016, finishing it during the ISO/TC 289 Plenary Meeting held in Milan at the UNI headquarter from 11 to 13 June 2018.

 The first edition of ISO 20671 was published in March 2019. in November 2021 the international standard has been renumbered in ISO 20671-1.

 AS International, headquartered in Vienna, have certified so far several brand evaluation agencies to ISO 20671 via its mandated ISO auditing entity.

 Main requirements of the standard

 The ISO 20671-1:2021 standard adopts the structure with the following breakdown: